constellation-daq/Constellation/docs/manual/constellation.md

 ### Limitations & Threat Model Considerations

 In its current version, Constellation is intended to run in closed internal networks only, in the following referred to as "subnets".
 It is assumed that

 * the subnet and all connected hosts can be trusted.
 * there are no malicious actors on the subnet.
 * the transmitted information is non-confidential to any actor on the subset.
 * the intervening router between neighboring subnets is configured to filter broadcast packets, which is a standard configuration.

 All Constellation communication is handled exclusively via [ephemeral ports as defined in RFC 6335](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml), which is why no privileged user account is required for running a constellation host - unless the controlled hardware requires so.
 If in such a case the Constellation host requires elevated privileges for running, this is clearly documented in the respective component documentation.

 It is possible to configure Constellation hosts to bind to specific network interfaces only, but the default configuration - chosen for user convenience - is to bind to all available network interfaces of the host.

 In general, users are required to satisfy their personal threat model by external means such as firewalls, physical isolation and virtualization on the edges of the subnet Constellation runs on.

-## Components of a Constellation
+## Component Types

 The Constellation framework knows three different types of components; Satellites, controllers and listeners.
 Each of them have a different purpose and can or cannot partake in interactions.
 The components are described in the subsequent sections.